Veeramalla Prakash: Movements

 Prakash participated 1969 - 1970 in the Telangana Separate State Movement when he was a student of 7th and 8th class.

 He has shown interest on Radical Students and Revolutionary Movements in post emergency period.
 He met Comrade Kondapalli Seetharamaiah, KG Sathyamurthy founders of People's War in 1977 - 1978 and argued on their tactics, Strategies and path of revolution to liberate India.
 Prakash strongly criticized the Annihilation line.
 Later Prakash joined the Democratic Student movement as the Secretary of Democratic Students Organization which was started by Tarimela Nagi Reddy and Devulapalli Venkateswara Rao.

 Prakash moved to Warangal in January 1981 on the instructions to build Peasants movement in this district.
 He mobilized poor and middle-class farmers and agricultural labour in Malkapur area of Station Ghanpur Assembly Constituency on their challenges and fought against the Government.
 He built Student movements in and around Warangal district.

 DV Rao asked him to come back to Hyderabad and gave him new responsibility editing the "Vadisela" Telugu literary and cultural monthly magazine.
 He also transcribed his experiences of Telangana peasants Armed Struggle (1944–51).

 Prakash spent almost a year and above on these two assignments.
 First Part of the book was edited by DV himself and published but second part (1948–51) is yet to come.

 After the demise of DV Rao in July 1984 Prakash quit the Party and enrolled as an Advocate and started practising at Hyderabad.
 1987 he moved to Mulug Court.

 Prakash received a good reputation as a Lawyer in 5–6 months and focussed on Adult Education in rural areas including few tribal villages.
 After court hours he found time to visit villages up to 10 pm.
 He got partial financial assistance from Govt. of India to run night schools for Adult illiterate people.

-In combined AP state most of the Judges and Magistrates are recruited from the Andhra region.
+In combined AP state most of the Judges and Magistrates are recruited from the Andhra region was the propaganda created by the Prakash to successfully fuel the Telangana separation.
 Prakash warned a corrupted Magistrate and tried to correct him.
 As a result, Suo-motto registered Contempt of Court Case against Prakash in 1996, and he had to leave advocate practice.
 He met Prof. Jayashankar, a former VC of Kakatiya University, to take active part in Telangana Separate State Movement.